Atlas-Authority/mpac-ui-improved/README.md

 - ✅ **Running total calculation** - Displays the sum of Net $ amounts for checked rows
 - ✅ **Select All functionality** - Master checkbox in the header to select/deselect all rows
 - ✅ **Real-time updates** - Sum updates automatically as you check/uncheck boxes
-- ✅ **Maintenance Period Analysis** - Analyzes maintenance periods to find gaps in coverage.
+- ✅ **Maintenance Period Analysis** - Analyzes maintenance periods to find gaps in coverage and flags refunds that occur more than 30 days after the initial transaction.
 - ✅ **Expand/Collapse All** - A button to expand or collapse all transaction rows at once.
 - ✅ **Entitlement URL rewriting** - Automatically rewrites entitlement URLs from licenses to transactions pages
 - ✅ **Responsive design** - Works on desktop and mobile layouts